CallMiner Product Innovation Series: Q4 2024

 Analyzing data from every customer touchpoint over time gives organizations insight into how certain customer behaviors influence business outcomes.
 This visibility can help businesses identify the best actions to take based on where the customer currently is along the customer journey, where they’re likely to go next, and your business objectives.

-Customer journey analytics solutions are used to track and monitor customer behavior across multiple channels, from the first introduction to a brand or company throughout the entire relationship.
+Customer journey analytics solutions are used to track and monitor customer behavior and satisfaction across multiple channels, from the first introduction to a brand or company throughout the entire relationship.
 Because the customer journey doesn’t end with the purchase, customer analytics solutions go past the point of purchase to monitor and analyze behavior through customer service interactions and beyond.

 Traditionally, businesses relied on customer feedback tools such as customer satisfaction surveys to gauge how well the organization is meeting customers’ needs.
 When considered along with metrics such as customer churn, organizations can infer that declining customer satisfaction contributed to an increase in customer churn, but the insights end there.
 The business doesn’t have any information to indicate the specific customer behaviors leading up to customer churn or the interactions customers had with the business that resulted in declining customer satisfaction.
 In other words, businesses would know that their customers are less satisfied than they were before and some are leaving as a result, but they don’t know why—or what they can do to change those outcomes.